Clay County 4-H

 4-H Enrollment Information

-Enrollment in Indiana 4-H opens every year on October 1.
-Please try to be enrolled and have your clubs picked by January 15 so you can get the most out of all the opportunities 4-h has to offer!
+Enrollment for Indiana 4-H opens each year on October 1.
+Members are encouraged to complete enrollment and select their clubs by January 15 to take full advantage of all the opportunities 4-H has to offer.

-Mini 4-H is available to youth grades K-2 is FREE!
+Mini 4-H is available to youth in grades K–2 and is FREE.

-The Clay County 4-H program offers more than 60 projects for area youth.
-Check out our 4-H Handbook and our rules & requirements below to learn about all the opportunities to dive into topics you enjoy.
+Clay County 4-H offers over 60 exciting projects for youth to explore!
+Check out our 4-H Handbook and the rules and requirements below to discover opportunities that match your interests.

 Clay County 4-H Resources